8 Number and share of referendums and ballot dates

 (d) Ballot dates (without CH & LI)

-The number of countries that held referendums at least once a decade has increased tenfold since 1900, from around ten in the 1900s to over one hundred from in the 1990s and 2000s (Figure 2.2).
-If we control for the number of countries worldwide (Beger 2021; Correlates of War Project 2017), we find that the highest share was in the 1950ies and the 1990ies, when around half of all countries worldwide held at least one referendum.
+Figure 8.2 shows the number of countries that held referendums at least once a decade.
+It has increased tenfold since 1900, from around 10 in the 1900s to over 100 from 1990 to 2000 (a).
+If we control for the number of countries worldwide (Beger 2021; Correlates of War Project 2017), we find that the highest share was in the 1950s and the 1990s, when around half of all countries worldwide held at least one referendum (b).

 (a) number of countries